Income Tax Estimator 2018 - 2019

 Who's Not Required To Pay Estimated Income Taxes

-receives wages or a salary, you can avoid having to pay
+For anyone that receives wages or a salary, you can avoid having to pay estimated taxes by

 You are not required to pay estimated tax payments for the current year if you meet all three of the following conditions.